wangkaikaikai/SCIP-system/README.md

 ### 4. WCT Module

-The WCT module is used as part of the ECG reference and signal stabilization design.
-It helps improve ECG acquisition quality by providing a reference-related circuit structure for physiological signal measurement.
+The WCT module is designed to provide wireless charging for the SCIP system.

 ### 5. SCG Module